 These goals and the resources mentioned above can be great tools to start a dialog with ANY educator as you begin to create new school relationships.
-To learn more about how to use the SDGs as an Educational Tool, watch this webinar recording (or download the slides) featuring AFS-USA School Outreach Director Jill Woerner and Educator Allison Haltom.
+To learn more about how to use the SDGs as an Educational Tool, watch this webinar recording (or download the slides) featuring AFS-USA School Outreach Director, Jill Woerner, and Educator, Allison Haltom.
 By knowing about the SDGs and sharing these resources with educators, you are giving something to the school before you ever ask them to accept an exchange student.
-You can also use these tools…especially the Project: Change Scholarship…to start dialog with teenagers.
+You can also use these tools to start dialogue with teenagers.
 The current generation wants to make a difference in the world.
-You can visit multiple school clubs to share about the SDGs and the Project: Change Scholarship.
+You can visit multiple school clubs to share about the SDGs and summer study abroad opportunities that are tied to the SDG themes.
 To learn more about connecting with clubs and extracurricular groups, please check out this article.